The 303(d) List of Impaired Water Bodies

 California has been developing 303(d)/305(b) Integrated Reports every two years since 1976, and these reports are available in electronic format on the State Board's Water Quality Assessment web page.

 The Regional Board will consider some limited changes to the Section 303(d) list at its March 13, 2019 meeting.
+The comment period closed on January 21, 2019.
 Please see the Staff Report and appendices below for more information.

 This is the Section 303(d) and Section 305(b) Integrated Report that was approved by the San Francisco Bay Regional Board on April 12, 2017.
 The Final Staff Report is available in PDF form, and the appendices link to web pages containing the described information on 303(d) list changes and 305(b) assessment of waterbody segments in the San Francisco Bay Region.